 Your letter should also detail what skills/experience/knowledge you have to offer (using the research you have already completed to show how this matches what they require).
 Your CV should back up your letter by giving further evidence of the skills/knowledge/experience that you think the organisation will be looking for.
 This may have been gained through extra-curricular activities, project work on your course, previous work experience or voluntary work.

-Don’t forget the Careers Service is here to help with your CV and covering letter if you need us and there are also resources on our website.
+Don’t forget the Careers Service is here to help with your CV and covering letter, you can also book a 1:1 Careers Discussion to support you with your search.

 What sort of project is likely to be successful in being awarded a bursary?